Recommended for Dogs Who Do Not Get Along

 This behavior can be typical amongst Pit Bulls due to their unique heritage as fighting dogs.
 This behavior also tends to happen more frequently when dogs are of the same sex or of the same age.
 If this happens in your household, a crate and rotate routine can help immensely to stabilize and reduce stress in the home.
 It will keep the dogs safe and it will keep them in their homes.

 You will be rotating the dogs with time out of the crate or space periodically through the day.
 Since the dogs can’t be loose together and must be separated from each other, there will need to be a schedule in place and a special time reserved for each dog to be able to enjoy free time.
+Everyone in the household should be aware of the scheduale and adhere to it.

 This lifestyle is not the easiest to maintain, but it can be the best decision and can be done successfully.
 There is no shame in having a crate and rotating home.
 If you’re not sure how to maintain routine, and your dogs are not getting along, talk to a trainer with experience in management of this type and how such an arrangement can be set up for your dogs.